2016 Poinsettia Bowl

-The 2016 Poinsettia Bowl was a college football bowl game played on December 21, 2016 at Qualcomm Stadium in San Diego, California.
+The 2016 Poinsettia Bowl was a college football bowl game played on December 21, 2016, at Qualcomm Stadium in San Diego, California.
 The twelfth and final edition of the Poinsettia Bowl featured the BYU Cougars against the Wyoming Cowboys.
 It began at 6:00 p.m.
 PST and aired ESPN.
 It was one of the 2016–17 bowl games concluding the 2016 FBS football season.
 Sponsored by San Diego County Credit Union, the game was officially known as the San Diego County Credit Union Poinsettia Bowl.

-This was the final edition of the Poinsettia Bowl as the bowl's operator, the San Diego Bowl Game Association, elected to cancel the game to focus its efforts on the Holiday Bowl.
+Following this edition of the Poinsettia Bowl, the bowl's operator, the San Diego Bowl Game Association, elected to put the game on hiatus to focus efforts on the Holiday Bowl.
+The bowl remained dormant until being revived in 2026.

 Teams

 The game featured the BYU Cougars against the Wyoming Cowboys.

 This was the 78th meeting between the schools, with BYU leading the all-time series 44–30–3.
 From 1922 until 2010, BYU and Wyoming had been in the same conference, being together in the Rocky Mountain Athletic Conference, the Mountain States Conference, the Western Athletic Conference, and the Mountain West Conference until BYU football went independent after 2010.

 The most recent meeting was on October 23, 2010, where the Cougars defeated the Cowboys by a score of 25–20.